apertus-open-source-cinema/narui/README.md

 Usually widgets change state in reaction to a outside event like a mouse click or a message sent over a mpsc channel.
 Sometimes however it can be useful to drive a state change by the widget itself (for example to create animations).
 Listenables should not be updated during the evaluation of a widget but only in reaction to external events.
 This way, re-render loops can be avoided in a clean and easy way.

 To create animations despite the existance of that rule, one can use the `context.after_frame` hook, which allows widgets to run a closure after each frame is rendered.
-This allows widgets to change `Listenables` in each frame and therfore create animations.
+This allows widgets to change `Listenables` in each frame and therefore create animations.

 ### Business logic interaction & interfacing the rest of the world